 In 2013, GSA replaced traditional drinking fountains with combo units, which tracks how many bottles of water were saved, simply by filling containers at the refill stations located in assorted county buildings.
 As of 2019, 25,527 16-ounce bottles of water had been saved.
-The number grew to 33,644 16-ounce bottles, which includes one out of service unit.
+The number grew to 33,644 16-ounce bottles, which includes one unit out of service.
+With the COVID-19 pandemic resulting in most County buildings being closed for most of 2020 and the majority of County employees teleworking, the number rose only to 34,158 - but that still shows substantial savings, in the face of adversity.
 This information was provided by GSA Maintenance Department.